 - Finally, click on it to insert it and change its size, position, etc.

 Also, use your profile URL and the official LinkedIn logo to mention LinkedIn on your resume.
 Simply copy and paste your personal page address into the “Contact Information” section of your resume. ☝️

-Just select the “update public profile and URL” part in the top right corner of your LinkedIn profile.
+Essentially all it takes is to select the “update public profile and URL” part in the top right corner of your LinkedIn profile.
 After that, it’s completely up to you! 🥰 Remove any numbers or letters from your name, leaving only your initials or last name, for example.